Oliems/42-born2beroot/README.md

 ```
 reject_username
 ```
+**Note:** The subject states that: "The following rule does not apply to the root password: The password must have at least 7 characters that are not part of the former password."
+From this [SO answer](https://stackoverflow.com/a/70945482) and [the man page](https://man.archlinux.org/man/pam_pwquality.8.en#enforce_for_root) we get that this just means that since the root user is not asked for the old password so the check which compare the old and the new password are not performed.

 To set the number of changes required in the new password from the old password to 7:
 ```